Want to help create healthy, safe and productive working lives for all Australians?

 - economics/statistics/analytics—we base our policy on data and research

-To apply, you will need to submit a one-page pitch to tell us how you stand out from the crowd.
-Include your experience, qualifications, and the specific examples that make you a star candidate – for example, your role, what you contributed, and the end results of your work.
+To apply, you will need to submit a one-page brief to tell us how you stand out from the crowd.
+Include your experience, qualifications, and the specific examples that make you a star candidate – for example, tell us your role, what you contributed, and the end results of your work to demonstrate your skills.
 You only have 850 words to pitch with, so make them count!

-In addition to your pitch, send us your most up-to-date resume.
+In addition to your brief, send us your most up-to-date resume.
 Let us know about your achievements, work experience, professional development activities, and what you like to do for fun.

-To start you off, have a read of our website and prepare some examples to highlight how your work or study supports your application for our graduate program.
+To help you prepare for the interview, have a read of our website and prepare some examples you can share with us that highlight how your work, study and skills and knowledge make you the best candidate for our graduate program.
 Just as importantly, be yourself so we can get to know you.
 Our panel will be happy to answer any questions you may have about us, so feel free to bring any questions with you.
-We love working at Safe Work Australia and would be happy to talk with you about the important work that we do.
+We enjoy working at Safe Work Australia and are happy to talk with you about the important work that we do.

-If we make you an offer to join our graduate program and you accept it, we’ll arrange for you to come in and meet Safe Work Australia here in Canberra, so you can have a look around our fabulous city before you join us in 2019.
+If we make you an offer to join our graduate program and you accept it, we’ll arrange for you to come in and meet your supervisors and teams as well as the other graduates in late November 2019.
+We’ll bring you to Canberra, so you can explore our fabulous city before you join us in 2020.

-Our graduate program commences in January 2019, and includes a number of rotations over 12 months across Safe Work Australia.
-The rotations across different teams will provide you with an opportunity to gain an understanding of the work we do, complete varied and interesting work, and influence other work within our agency.
+Our next graduate program commences in January 2020, and includes a number of rotations across Safe Work Australia over a 12 month period.
+The rotations in different teams will provide you with an opportunity to gain an understanding of the work we do, complete varied and interesting work, and influence other work within Safe Work Australia.

 We’ll also connect you to other graduates and help build your professional networks.
 We link you up with the Australian Public Service Commission’s Graduate Development Program, which includes a number of learning and development opportunities like formal training programs, on-the-job training and the completion of a major project.
 Equally as important, we have generous employment conditions including competitive salaries and access to flex time!

-You’ll also notice from day one, that we’ve got a great workplace culture; which we’re really proud of.
+You’ll notice from day one, that we’ve got a great workplace culture which we’re really proud of.
 We like to get involved and participate in a range of corporate and charitable activities throughout the year.
-We’re also committed to diversity and inclusion, which is driven by our very active, employee-comprised Workplace Inclusion Network.
+We’re also committed to diversity and inclusion, which is driven by our very active, employee-led Workplace Inclusion Network.

 Safe Work Australia is not only an interesting and important place to work, but a supportive and inclusive environment for your transition to working in the Australian Public Service.

-If this sounds like the place for you – send us your application!
+If this sounds like the workplace for you – send us your application!

 Go to our Current vacancies page to get started.